-Jupiter rises about 10 p.m. in the east-southeast, and by dawn is high in the southern sky.
-Just below it is the bright star Spica, the brightest star in the constellation Virgo.
+At sunset, Jupiter dominates the view to the southwest, outshining everything else in the evening sky except the moon.
+It's fairly low, so you'll need a clear horizon to get a decent view.
 Even a pair of binoculars will reveal Jupiter's largest moons - these appear as tiny "stars" in a line on one or both sides of the planet.
 The moons change their positions nightly, and sometimes one or more are invisible as they are either in front of or behind the giant planet's disk.

-Saturn rises about 4AM but remains low in the southwestern sky before dawn.
-You'll need a telescope to see the rings, but even telescopic views aren't great this month, the thicker air near the horizon muddies the view.
-Wait a few months and you'll be rewarded with a much better sight.
+Saturn rises about 11pm in the southeast, and is low in the southwest by dawn.
+You'll need a telescope to see the rings, but even telescopic views aren't great this month, since the thicker air near the horizon muddies the view.

 To see where things are in the night sky, visit Heavens-Above's excellent Sky Chart page for Winnipeg, and adjust the times and dates for when you will be observing.
 For other locations, visit the Settings page and choose the nearest city or town.

-All times below are given in Central Standard Time (CST) or Central Daylight Time (CDT), the local time zone for all of Manitoba.
-On March 12th we set our clocks one hour forward and enter Daylight Savings Time in Manitoba.
+All times below are given in Central Daylight Time (CDT), the local time zone for all of Manitoba.

 To spot the International Space Station as it passes over southern Manitoba, visit Heavens-Above.com which calculates times and directions for you.